Tiit Vähi: Life and career

 Born in Kaagjärve Parish, Estonia, Vähi graduated from the Tallinn Technical University with a degree in engineering.
 From the time of his graduation until 1992, he served in several top managerial post with the Valga Trucking Company.

 During the Estonian national independence movement, Vähi was among the organisers of the Estonian Popular Front, and led its regional committee in Valga County.
 In 1989, he was appointed Minister of Transport and Communications, a post that he held until January 1992.
 During his tenure as Transport Minister, he forged close ties with the transport ministries of the Nordic countries and improved relations with the other two Baltic States on transport related issues.
 He transferred control of Estonia's airports, railways and sea ports, under the control Moscow, to the Estonian authorities.

 Shortly after Estonia's return to independence in 1991, Vähi was appointed as the Government's special representative to north-eastern Estonia, a region inhabited by a majority of ethnic Russians.

 On 29 January 1992, Vähi became the second post-Soviet Prime Minister of Estonia, succeeding Edgar Savisaar.
-During this first stint as Prime Minister, he embarked upon a vast programme to transform the country's economy from its being centrally controlled into a more free market economy.
+During this first stint as prime minister, he embarked upon a vast programme to transform the country's economy from its being centrally controlled into a more free market economy.
 His government also introduced the Estonian currency, the Kroon, in June 1992.
 He also founded the Estonian Privatisation Agency, which embarked on the privatisation of government-owned assets to the private sector.

-As agreed when he assumed the post Prime Minister in the transition government, Vähi did not participate in the parliamentary elections on 20 September 1992.
+As agreed when he assumed the post of prime minister in the transition government, Vähi did not participate in the parliamentary elections on 20 September 1992.